 The applicants lodged another appeal to the Supreme Administrative Court (“Supreme Court”), submitting essentially the same arguments.
+Additionally, they also contended that the they could not obtain accreditation for the Forum since the process was biased, and that the information provided by the SSD was false and misleading.
+Hence, the Migration Department’s order unreasonably impinged on their freedom of expression.

 On 21 March 2017, the Supreme Court dismissed the appeal of the first, second and third applicants.
 The Supreme Court drew a parallel with the Court’s decision in C.G. and Others v.
 Bulgaria, and noted that it was not required for Lithuanian domestic law to specify the exact grounds constituting threats to national security. (para.
 22) In C.G. and Others v.
-Bulgaria, it was specified that the concept of “national security” is broad and threats under it cannot be defined in advance; hence, a large margin of appreciation is allowed to states to determine which actions may constitute a threat.
+Bulgaria, it was specified that the concept of “national security” is broad and threats under it cannot be defined in advance; hence, a large margin of appreciation is allowed to states to determine which actions may constitute a threat..
 Even Article 8 of the Convention does not require states to enact detailed legal provisions relating to the expulsion of an individual on national security grounds.
 Moreover, the expulsion of an alien was not a sanction under criminal law and the existence of a threat to national security did not have to be assessed in accordance with criminal law standards.
 Thus, “it was immaterial whether an individual in respect of whom an expulsion decision had been issued had been convicted of any criminal offence or whether his or her relevant actions were punishable under criminal law.” (para.
-23) The Supreme Court observed that the applicants had arrived in Lithuania on an assignment to cover the Forum, but they had not obtained any accreditation for the event.
+23) The Supreme Court observed that the applicants had arrived in Lithuania on an assignment to cover the Forum, but they had not obtained any accreditation for the event, and nor had they provided proof for an application or rejection.
 They had deceptively gained access to the Forum’s venues by engaging in a tussle with the security guards. (para.
 24) During the incident at the hotel on 9 March 2016, the applicants had not used professional video equipment but had been filming with a mobile phone.
 This demonstrated that the applicants’ real motive was to indulge in inciting actions, rather than simply obtaining information to prepare a video report. (para.
 24)